I like to make things easy everywhere I go.

 2008 – The Streamlined Column appears in The Albuquerque Journal’s Sage Magazine.

-2009 – Began working with a high-level marketing and business coach and created The Gain Control of Your Time Stuff and Space System, an easy to follow and implement method of working with my clients so they achieve consistent and long lasting results.
+2009 – Began working with a high-level marketing and business coach and created The Streamlined Solution, an easy to follow and implement method of working with my clients so they achieve consistent and long lasting results.

 2010 – Joined the IAWBC to improve my coaching skills.